Cerdas/Exploring-Hacker-News-Posts/README.md

 # Exploring Hacker News Posts
- Looking at the post made found on Hacker News
+ Looking at the post made found on Hacker News and seeing what information we can gather from it